 Remote Work Arrangements

 More and more employees are requesting to work remotely.
 Recent polls indicate that today more than 3.9 million employees across the U.S. (almost 3% of the U.S. workforce) telecommute to work.
-While new technologies and changing family demographics are fueling the need for remote working arrangements, employers need to be aware that legal pitfalls can arise.
-Join employment law attorney Michelli Rivera, Esq. as she lays it all out for you and helps ensure that your organization is best protected as it considers and implements telecommuting arrangements.
+While new technologies, changing family demographics and COVID-19 are fueling the need for remote working arrangements, employers need to be aware that legal pitfalls can arise.
+Join employment law attorney Susan Desmond as she lays it all out for you and helps ensure that your organization is best protected as it considers and implements telecommuting arrangements.

 - What you should consider when determining whether to grant or deny telecommuting arrangements